 Some of the worth mentioning activities you can enjoy include canopy walking, jungle walking at night, rapid shooting, boat cruising, fish feeding at Kelah Sanctuary, spelunking, birdwatching, fishing, and cave exploration.

 Visit the tallest waterfall in Southeast Asia.

 As residents of a tropical country, it’s been a common practice to take a dip in the waterfall and have a picnic afterward.

-Luckily in Kelantan, you can expect several cascading waterfalls visited by both locals and international travelers, especially during summer.
+Luckily in Kelantan, you can expect several cascading waterfalls visited by locals and international travelers, especially during summer.

 Spending the day at Min House Camp

 Not only is it located in lush tropical greenery, but anyone can also engage in many cultural activities, including handicraft-making, cooking lessons, traditional games, and watching cultural performances.